renebarto/baremetal/doc/tutorials/09-mailbox.md

 In order to show which exact addresses we have, let's print them in our application.
 However, we can write characters and strings to the console, but how about integers?
 In standard C we would use `printf()`, in C++ we would use the stream insertion operator, but we don't have those.
 So we'll have to write something ourselves.
-We could simply look around for a `printf()` implementation, but what's the fun in that?
+We could simply look around for a `printf()` implementation, but where's the fun in that?

 So let's start adding a header for our serialization routines.